open-webtech/owta-publications/meta/related-initiatives.md

 - 🤝 **[FOSS Gaming Union](https://fgu.iceflame.org)** – A welcoming community for both players and developers of free and open-source games.

+- 🤝 **[Social Coding](https://socialcoding.org)** – A movement promoting participatory free software development that is inclusive to all people and focused on addressing real human needs.

 ## Sustainability and Responsibility

 - 🤝 **[Software Commons](https://softwarecommons.com)** – An [initiative by Chad Whitacre](https://openpath.chadwhitacre.com/2024/a-vision-for-software-commons/) aiming to bring together companies, foundations, and platforms to resolve [the Open Source sustainability crisis](https://openpath.chadwhitacre.com/2024/the-open-source-sustainability-crisis/).
 Also targets non-open source-available software.